-This series of seven 90-minute virtual workshops will offer professional development in the facilitation and assessment of one facet from the AAC&U Global Learning (GL) VALUE Rubric and/or the Intercultural Knowledge and Competence (ICKC) VALUE Rubric during each workshop.
+This series of seven 90-minute webinars offers professional development in the facilitation and assessment of one facet from the AAC&U Global Learning (GL) VALUE Rubric and/or the Intercultural Knowledge and Competence (ICKC) VALUE Rubric during each webinar.
 The series begins in early August 2024 and ends in mid-June 2025.
-Facilitators include educators from Purdue University’s Center for Intercultural Learning, Mentorship, Assessment and Research (CILMAR) and our invited guests from University of Notre Dame, Florida International University, Indiana University Indianapolis, Allegheny College, Culture Beyond Borders, Concordia University, Purdue University, and the Forum on Education Abroad.
+Facilitators include educators from Purdue University’s Center for Intercultural Learning, Mentorship, Assessment and Research (CILMAR) and our invited guests from the University of Notre Dame, Florida International University, Indiana University Indianapolis, Allegheny College, Culture Beyond Borders, Concordia University, Purdue University, and the Forum on Education Abroad.

 Although the AAC&U VALUE (Valid Assessment of Learning in Undergraduate Education) rubrics were written for use in a higher education undergraduate context, we know that you'll find the information presented to be practical for use by anyone involved in helping others to increase their intercultural competence.